-The soft and creamy cheese makes these Italian ricotta cookies light, and soft, with an almost cake-like texture.
-It is a delicious cookie recipe to put on a tray and give as a gift during the holiday season.
+The soft and creamy ricotta cheese makes these cookies light and smooth, almost cake-like.
+This is a delicious cookie recipe perfect for putting on a tray and giving as a gift during the holiday season.
+You won’t be able to stop at just one bite!

-If you love citrus desserts, try Authentic Struffoli Recipe (Italian Honey Balls), Orange Olive Oil Cake Recipe (Italian), and Poppy Seed Cake with Orange Almond Vanilla Glaze.
+If you love citrus desserts, try Authentic Struffoli (Italian Honey Balls), Orange Olive Oil Cake, Lemon Biscotti Recipe, and Poppy Seed Cake with Orange Glaze.

 Simple Ingredients